CoreumFoundation/CoreDEX-API/README.md

 Getting the CoreDEX running on your local (unix or linux) system takes just a few minutes.

-To run the CoreDEX you need to have the following installed:
+To run the CoreDEX, you need to have the following installed:

 * Go lang 1.23 or higher (https://golang.org/dl/)
 * MySQL (https://dev.mysql.com/downloads/)